The late Revd Bessie Pereira – whose eldership was widely recognised

-Now some may feel that leaves a margin for doubt.
-However, if it does, it seems to me that Paul decisively closes that margin by referring explicity in Romans 16 to Phoebe – the female “Deacon” at the church at Cenchrea.
-Evidently the Apostle Paul does not see his affirmation of Phoebe’s work at Cenchrea as being in conflict in any way with his teaching in I Timothy 3 teaching about what kind of man a deacon should be!!
+Some may feel that argument leaves a margin for doubt.
+If it does, it seems to me that Paul decisively closes that margin by referring explicitly in Romans 16 to Phoebe – the female “Deacon” at the church at Cenchrea.
+Evidently the Apostle Paul does not see his affirmation of Phoebe’s work at Cenchrea as being in conflict in any way with his teaching in I Timothy 3 teaching about what kind of “man” a deacon should be!!
 They didn’t have inclusive language back in the day!
 Get it?

 What I have said above unpacks – from an entirely Evangelical perspective – the logic of the inclusive approach.
 The wider context of Scriptures reveals that I Timothy 3 can not be set in opposition to an acknowledgement of Phoebe-the-Deacon in Romans 16.

 In that light it becomes clear that the omission of their mention in I Timothy 3 does not rule women deacons out after all.
-It is simply that in that text Paul mentions only the male version of the scenario – just as we see with the cross-gender application of the Ten Commandments!
+It is simply that in that text Paul mentions only the male version of the scenario – exactly as we see with the cross-gender application of the Ten Commandments!

-If in Paul’s mind there is no conflict bewteen I Timothy 3 and the engagement of a female Deacon, then it follows automatically that the adjacent words concerning Elders, likewise do not exclude the possibility of women elders.
+If in Paul’s mind there is no conflict between I Timothy 3 and the engagement of a female Deacon, then it follows automatically that the adjacent words concerning Elders, likewise do not exclude the possibility of women elders.

 Margaret Knight, who headed up the healing prayer-ministry

 at St Andrew’s Chorleywood and introduced me to that ministry

 I believe that only this hermeneutic of coherence makes sense of the wider NT context.
 How could we have in Paul’s churches female gatherers/hosts, teachers, deacons, prophets and apostles…and not elders?!!